tibonihoo/yapsy/yapsydir/trunk/doc/presentation.rst

 The work is BSD licensed in order to make it as easy as possible to be reused in other projects.
-Please note that the icon is not under the same license but under the Creative Common Share Alike license.
+Please note that the icon is not under the same license but under the Creative Common Attribution-ShareAlike license.

 Any suggestion and help are much welcome !